 Cole: Who are you?!

-Michael: I'm Michael Westen!
+Michael: [looking mildly irritated] I'm Michael Westen!
 I'm here to save these people!

-Fiona's Southern-fried girl persona in her jail visit with Michael in "Hard Time".
+- Fiona's Southern-fried girl persona in her jail visit with Michael in 4x10 ("Hard Time").
 Especially when she lunges across the table to Fake-Out Make-Out to pass Michael a lockpick.

-Fiona waking up Michael in "Eyes Open" by kicking him and having a familiar exchange:
+- Fiona waking up Michael in 4x13 ("Eyes Open") by kicking him and having a familiar exchange:

 Michael: Where am I?